syncfusion-content/maui-docs/MAUI/Calendar/events.md

 ### TappedCommand

-SfCalendar includes a built-in event called `Tapped` and invokes this event through the [TappedCommand]() whenever the calendar view is tapped, with the `CalendarTappedEventArgs` passed as a parameter.
+The SfCalendar includes a built-in event called `Tapped` that is triggered whenever the calendar view is tapped.
+This event can be invoked through the [TappedCommand]() which passes the `CalendarTappedEventArgs` as a parameter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}